webprofusion/certify-docs/docs/faq.md

 *You are encouraged to test out the software yourself as an evaluation before purchasing as not all usage scenarios will be supported.*

+## License Registration

+Certify The Web has a free Community Edition which is limited to 5 different managed certificates (with unlimited renewals) and is intended for evaluation only.
+This limit may vary across updates and is designed to provide a free way for individuals and hobbyists to use the app and for commercial evaluation and testing.
+You can upgrade to licensed version (which includes access to the support helpdesk email) at https://certifytheweb.com/register - you will then receive a license key.
+To activate your license key open the app and navigate to the About tab, then click Enter Key to apply your license.
+You can also deactivate the usage of a key within the app or from the https://certifytheweb.com License Keys tab.

-**If you use this application within a business, you should purchase a license key once you have completed your evaluation of the software.**
+**If you are using this application within a business or funded organisation (beyond a temporary evaluation) you are required to purchase a license key.**

+For more information about licensing see our [licensing guide](./guides/licensing.md).

 ### What do I need to know about the certificates this app provides?
-We are not a Certificate Authority and this app makes managing certificates easier.
+We are not a Certificate Authority.
+This app primarily makes managing certificates easier.
 The actual certificates are issued by the Certificate Authority of your choice (the default is Let's Encrypt) and various limitations apply including:
 - Let's Encrypt certificates are limited to a 90 day expiry (which is why auto-renewal is very important).
 - Let's Encrypt support up to 100 domains per certificate.
 - Rate Limits apply when talking to the ACME/Let's Encrypt ACME API (number of certificates issued per week etc) https://letsencrypt.org/docs/rate-limits/